samtimberlan/Blog-Posts/How to upload to AWS S3 bucket using .Net core.md

-This guide assumes you have access to an AWS account with subscription to S3 service and a bucket set up.
+This guide assumes you have access to an AWS account with subscription to S3 service.

 1. Create and setup project
 2. Add a service